OfficeDev/office-dev-program-docs/docs/subscription-expiration-and-renewal.md

 <img alt="Screenshot of a text box with the title This subscription expired on Feb 1, 2019" src="images/16-renewable-notice-red.png" width="500">

-If you're an active developer, your subscription will be renewed automatically for another 90 days.
+If you're an active developer, your subscription will be renewed automatically for another 90 days from the original date of expiration.

 ## Why isn't my current subscription renewable?